-Historically, no. As non-credit accounts, utility bills did not impact your credit score unless you had missed payments and fallen behind on the bills.
+Historically, no. As noncredit accounts, utility bills did not impact your credit score unless you had missed payments and fallen behind on the bills.
 However, some credit agencies such as Experian now allow users to get credit boosts from on-time payments of utility and telecom bills.
-This is an opt-in service, because you’ll have to give the credit agency permission to connect to your bank account and scan for previous bill payments (which won’t be reported by the utility company if you’ve paid on time), but it can go some way towards rebuilding a credit score in need of some work.
+This is an opt-in service because you’ll have to give the credit agency permission to connect to your bank account and scan for previous bill payments (which won’t be reported by the utility company if you’ve paid on time).
+Still, it can go some way towards rebuilding a credit score in need of some work.

 How Can I Improve My Credit Score?

-There are plenty of things you can do when paying your utility bills to try and improve your credit score.
-You can set up a direct debit to pay your utility bills, thus making sure they are always paid on time and not missed.
+You can do plenty of things when paying your utility bills to try and improve your credit score.
+For example, you can set up a direct debit to pay your utility bills, thus ensuring they are always paid on time and not missed.
 Plus, some utility providers will offer discounts to customers who pay this way.

 You should also let your provider know if you think you might have to miss a payment.
-If you’re struggling to pay on time, some providers will let you negotiate a payment schedule that works better for you, avoiding black marks on your record over bills.
+For example, if you’re struggling to pay on time, some providers will let you negotiate a payment schedule that works better for you, avoiding black marks on your record over bills.

 Finally, make sure you shop around to get the best deals on energy.
 You might be surprised how much money you can save, with some energy providers literally halving the bill for you.
-It’s usually better to be on a fixed rate tariff rather than a flexible rate tariff, as these will keep your prices lower for longer.
+Also, it’s usually better to be on a fixed rate tariff than a flexible rate tariff, as these will keep your prices lower for longer.